 The Impact of COVID-19 on Commercial Real Estate

-Commercial Office Space
+Commercial Office Space and the Impact of COVID-19

 When the lockdown began, so did the mass exodus from office space to remote working from home.
 However, today’s companies are becoming more aware that working remotely does have its limitations.
 The truth is, interaction plays a huge role in developing people – more so than formal training.
 This is especially true for those just starting in their careers.
 Collaboration with others is an essential part of determining success and will continue to be necessary.